You Tong

-You Tong (1618-1704) was a Chinese author and literary critic.
+You Tong (Chinese: 尤侗; 1618-1704) was a Chinese author and literary critic.

 You was a native of Suzhou.
 After the fall of the Ming dynasty he made repeated attempts to pass the Imperial examination, eventually succeeding at the age of sixty-one.
 After this he worked as a historian at the Hanlin Academy, although he did briefly hold a role as magistrate during the early 1650s.
 He was a noted member of the literati of his time, and was especially celebrated for his plays.
 He wrote primarily in the zaju (Northern) style, but his song-plays, while highly regarded, were considered impossible to stage and so were primarily read rather than watched.